An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

-where $\beta\in H^\bullet(X;\RR)$ and $z_2\in \AAA_2(X)$.
+where $\beta\in H_\bullet(X;\RR)$ and $z_2\in \AAA_2(X)$.

-We wish to compute the pairings \eqref{eq:ReducedPairing1} by writing it as a sum over pairings with the pieces $\bar{\bB\bL}^{vir}_{\ft,\fs}(\sP_i)$ and then use the fiber bundle structure in Lemma \ref{lem:LocalBaseLinkFiberBundle} of each of these pieces.
-To do this, we must replace the cohomology classes in \eqref{eq:ReducedPairing1} by cohomology classes with compact support away from the boundaries $\rd_j\bar{\bB\bL}^{vir}_{\ft,\fs}(\sP_i)$.
-Such a replacement requires a choice and this choice must be done consistently on each piece.
+We wish to compute the pairings \eqref{eq:ReducedPairing1} by writing them as sums over pairings with the subspaces $\bar{\bB\bL}^{\vir}_{\ft,\fs}(\sP_i)$ defined in \eqref{eq:InstantonLinkComponentBase} and then applying a pushforward-pullback argument to the fiber-bundle structure in Lemma \ref{lem:LocalBaseLinkFiberBundle} of each of these subspaces.
+To do this, we replace the cohomology classes in \eqref{eq:ReducedPairing1} by cohomology classes with compact support away from the boundaries $\rd_j\bar{\bB\bL}^{\vir}_{\ft,\fs}(\sP_i)$ defined in \eqref{eq:DefineBoundaryOne}.
+Such a replacement requires a choice of cocycle in the cohomology class and this choice must be done consistently on each subspace.
 We encode these choices in the following geometric data.
-We define a quotient, $\check{\bB\bL}^{vir}_{\ft,\fs}$, of $\bar{\bB\bL}^{vir}_{\ft,\fs}$ by replacing the boundaries $\rd_j\bar{\bB\bL}^{vir}_{\ft,\fs}(\sP_i)$ with spaces of codimension greater than or equal to two.
+We will define a quotient, ${\bQ\bL}^{\vir}_{\ft,\fs}$, of $\bar{\bB\bL}^{\vir}_{\ft,\fs}$ by replacing the boundaries $\rd_j\bar{\bB\bL}^{\vir}_{\ft,\fs}(\sP_i)$ with spaces of codimension greater than or equal to two.
 The cohomology classes in \eqref{eq:ReducedPairing1} pull back from cohomology classes on this quotient.
-Because the image of the boundaries in the quotient has codimension greater than or equal to two, we can define cohomology classes with compact support by pulling back cocycles from the quotient.
-Using these cocycles is equivalent to computing \eqref{eq:ReducedPairing1} using the fundamental class of $\check{\bB\bL}^{vir}_{\ft,\fs}$ which, because the image of the boundaries has codimension two, can be written as a sum of fundamental classes of pieces.
+Thus, we may chose cocycles representing the cohomology classes in \eqref{eq:ReducedPairing1} which pull back from the quotient.
+Because the image of the boundaries in the quotient has codimension greater than or equal to two, the cocycles pulled back from the quotient will have compact support away from the boundaries.
+Using these cocycles is equivalent to computing \eqref{eq:ReducedPairing1} using the fundamental class of ${\bQ\bL}^{\vir}_{\ft,\fs}$ which, because the image of the boundaries has codimension two, can be written as a sum of fundamental classes of subspaces.